 So, which of those factors are the most important ones?

-Out of 9 criteria that might affect their decisions to follow/subscribe, 13% of listeners care the most about show description, making it the most significant criterion.
+Out of 9 criteria that might affect their decisions to follow/subscribe, 13% of listeners care the most about show description, making it the most significant criteria.
 The episode title (12%) comes right after, before host/guest names, episode length, and user ratings.

 Copywriting mistakes to avoid for podcasts